janih/rethinkdb-junit/README.md

 #rethinkdb-junit#

-This is a JUnit test project to reproduce https://github.com/rethinkdb/rethinkdb/issues/2410
+This is a JUnit test project to try to reproduce https://github.com/rethinkdb/rethinkdb/issues/2410

 ##Running the test##